Cedar (Xue Song)

 Botanical Name: Cedrus libani (Lebanon cedar), Cedrus deodara (Himalayan cedar), Juniperus virginiana (Eastern US cedar).

-Below is an overview of cedar, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of cedar, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of cedar.

 Western Name: Cedar